jsoref/netdata/docs/configuration-guide.md

 Beginning with  1.20, Netdata accepts user-defined **host labels**.
 These labels are defined in the section `[host labels]`.

-Read more about how these labels work and why they're an effective way to organize complex infrasturctures in our
+Read more about how these labels work and why they're an effective way to organize complex infrastructures in our
 guide: [Use host labels to organize systems, metrics, and alarms](/docs/guides/using-host-labels.md).

 To define a label inside this section, some rules needs to be followed, or Netdata will reject the label.
 The following